puppetlabs/puppetlabs-transition/README.md

 for which this temporary transition state should be invoked prior to changing.

-The type also adds a `before` edge to each resource in the `prior_to` parameter, and a `require` edge to the resource specified in the `resource` parameter.
+The type also adds a `before` edge to each resource in the `prior_to` parameter, and a `before` edge to the resource specified in the `resource` parameter.

 When evaluated, the transition provider will retrieve each resource specified